Bonfils-Stanton Foundation Artists Training Program Overview

 The objectives of the Artists Training Program are to provide participants with:

-• comprehensive career preparation, giving equal attention to practical instruction, performance training, individual coaching and counseling
+• Comprehensive career preparation, giving equal attention to practical instruction, performance training, individual coaching and counseling

-• main stage performing experience, appropriate to individual levels of development, in professional productions attended by reviewers, management representatives, and representatives from other opera companies
+• Main stage performing experience, appropriate to individual levels of development, in professional productions attended by reviewers, management representatives, and representatives from other opera companies

 PROGRAM IMPLEMENTATION

-The Program offers two levels of training:
+The BSFATP offers three levels of training:

 The Program offers approximately 30 positions each year, with nearly 1,000 applications for these coveted spots.
 Trainees receive salaries and benefits and may earn additional performance fees for secondary and featured roles or if called to step in for a singer.